nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## App Service Environment
 - App Service Environment (ASE) is a fully isolated and dedicated environment for running App Service apps securely at high scale
 - Higher Performance & Isolation → Dedicated compute resources ensure low latency and high performance.
+- support Private virtual network integration
+- Should be deployed to a seprate subnet with the VNET.
+Then none can deployed to this subnet
 -  Stronger Security → Fully controlled VNet integration, private IPs, and network security controls.
 -  Scalability → Can scale up to 200 instances with autoscaling.
 -  Compliance Support → Meets regulatory standards for sensitive applications (Finance, Healthcare, etc.).
 -  Advanced Networking → Supports ExpressRoute, VPN Gateway, and network security policies.
 -  Custom Domains & SSL → Enables secure access via custom domains with TLS/SSL support.
+-  default scaling unit is Worker Pools
+-  Azure AD Authentication is  natively supported by ASE
+-  Azure Monitor helps to monitor the ASE
+-  diagnose performance issues in an ASE - Use Azure Application Insights and log analytics
+-  check first if an ASE-based app is not reachable - NSG rules and VNET config
+-  Load balancing using Azure Front Door

 ## Note
 - Resource group is a logical grouping.
 Since changing it doesnot change any thing.